BNP reaps 1.5 billion euro gain on Klepierre

 That will give Simon a fair amount of influence over the company's future, Green Street Advisors analyst Cedrik Lachance said.
 Simon was able to acquire the stake at a slight discount to net asset value, he added.

-In 2010, Simon had $1 billion (632 million pounds) in assets in Europe but has since sold both of what had been its major holdings there, the most recent sale involving its 49 percent interest in Gallerie Commerciali Italia in the first quarter.
+In 2010, Simon had $1 billion in assets in Europe but has since sold both of what had been its major holdings there, the most recent sale involving its 49 percent interest in Gallerie Commerciali Italia in the first quarter.

 The stake in Europe's second-largest retail real estate owner with assets in 13 countries plus a development team, would mark Simon's return to the continent.